 “Firearm.”
 Any pistol or revolver with a barrel length less than 15 inches, any shotgun with a barrel length less than 18 inches or any rifle with a barrel length less than 16 inches, or any pistol, revolver, rifle or shotgun with an overall length of less than 26 inches.
 The barrel length of a firearm shall be determined by measuring from the muzzle of the barrel to the face of the closed action, bolt or cylinder, whichever is applicable.

-Hence a normal rifle or shotgun (as opposed to a duly registered National Firearms Act weapon) would not qualify as a firearm, and thus not be exempted by a person holding a Licence to Carry Firearms.
+Hence a rifle or shotgun would not qualify as a firearm, and thus not be exempted by a person holding a License to Carry Firearms.

 The next question that must be looked at is what a loaded firearm is and is not.
 Thankfully the Uniform Firearms Act has a definition on both what is loaded and unloaded in regards to a firearm.
 The bolded language was added a few years ago.